Danger-XD/Solving-Problem/README.md

-# Solving-Problems
+# Solved-Problems
-Here you can find all the solution of computer only for softwares
+Here you can find all the solution of computer problems (Softwares only)